Adorism/pew_w68_media_literacy_insights/README.md

 ## Future Considerations
 <br>
 From a technical perspective:

+I know that there is a sizeable industry focused solely on administering and interpreting surveys.

 There are incredibly useful data vizualization tools on the market that can enhance the readability of the charts I created, making the message more clear.
 One of those, which I tested out, is called "Flourish" (hyperlink it) and I was curious to try it out because I saw some interesting vizualizations on the web that had been created using this tool.
 I was looking, specifically, for a tool that could approximate the approach of many vizualizations that PEW Research creates using their own datasets, where a horizontal stacked barchart has a mid-point signifying a shift from positive to negative values.
 And example of such a chrt can be found here. https://www.pewresearch.org/politics/?attachment_id=20077157 When I used normalized values from contingency tables as the input for a graph on Flourish, I was able to create a rough, albeit imperfect approximation of the way that data is displayed in the PEW chart I linked.
 I want to know more about chart building tools in Python to see if similar graphing capabilities exist using Python.